-6.1.6 Public key creation parameters.
+6.1.6 Public key parameters generation and quality checking

 The public key for the Root CA and Subordinate CA and for Signatories' certificates is encrypted pursuant to RFC 3280 and PKCS#1.
 RSA is the key generation algorithm.

 • Key size = minimum 2,048 bits